owlchester/kanka-docs/docs/features/campaigns/modules.md

 Once created, the new module is visible in the [Bookmarks](/advanced/bookmarks) section of the sidebar and as an option in the quick creator.

+### What happens when a campaign is no longer premium

+If a campaign loses its premium status, existing custom modules remain accessible.
+You can still view, edit, and delete entities within those modules, but you will no longer be able to create new entities using custom modules.

 ## Default modules